wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.8.3 =
+* added more information to the system status page
+* changed how IPN payment completions mark tickets paid

 = 1.8.2 =
 * added the 85% of i18n changes that were missed during the first merge
 * added the paypal gateway patch